epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 In conclusion, considering these factors, *we opt to forecast a gross revenue of at least \$500,000,000 for this movie.*

 ##### Deadpool 3
-Deadpool 3 is an upcoming American superhero film based on the Marvel Comics character Deadpool, produced by Marvel Studios, Maximum Effort, and 21 Laps Entertainment, and distributed by Walt Disney Studios Motion Pictures.
+Deadpool 3 is an upcoming American superhero film based on the Marvel Comics character Deadpool, produced by Marvel Studios, Maximum Effort and 21 Laps Entertainment and distributed by Walt Disney Studios Motion Pictures.
 It is intended to be the 34th film in the Marvel Cinematic Universe (MCU) and a sequel to Deadpool (2016) and Deadpool 2 (2018).

 The scale of your forecast for Deadpool 3 appears reasonable at 130 million, considering the success of the previous installment, which grossed 785 million with a budget of 135 million.

-Given the anticipated hype surrounding this third installment, its association with the Marvel Cinematic Universe, and a budget increase of 20 million, we anticipate that the revenue will likely fall within the range of 600-800 million.
+Given the anticipated hype surrounding this third installment, its association with the Marvel Cinematic Universe and a budget increase of 20 million, we anticipate that the revenue will likely fall within the range of 600-800 million.

 ### Conclusion